wwendyc/wanderland/README.md

 <br/>

 <div align="center">
+Experience a winter wonderland no matter where you are.
-Explore the world of webVR with A-Frame and React/Preact.
+A webVR app built with A-Frame and React/Preact.
 </div>